Samuel2306/enhanced-ui/README.md

 2. an enhanced components library which based on Element-UI.

 # usage
--install：npm i Enhanced_ElemUI --save
+1. install：npm i Enhanced_ElemUI --save
--import module into project： Vue.use(Enhanced_ElemUI)
+2. import module into project： Vue.use(Enhanced_ElemUI)